kimikoesc/kimikoesc.github.io/_posts/2025-05-20-gemini-id-extraction.md

 - **Latency and Cost Balance**

-Gemini’s processing time is acceptable for our flow, and using structured outputs helped reduce token count, making the cost manageable.
+Gemini’s processing time is acceptable for the flow, and using structured outputs helped reduce token count, making the cost manageable.

 - **Fallback Flow**